 One of the most fun things, according to me, about being in your 20s and living away from home is experimenting in the kitchen with your flatmates or roommates, coming up with random food combinations, realising that some things are better left to experts and that we don’t have to recreate every single dish we eat in a restaurant, and just cackling as we watch someone burn a roti on the tawa.

 A collective of home cooks that meet regularly with each gathering centred around a single cookbook.
-Members choose recipes, interpret them individually, and then come together — often in potluck-style settings — to share food.
+Members choose recipes, interpret them individually, and then come together, often in potluck-style settings, to share food.

 There is something almost literary about the way the club approaches cooking.
 Picking one cookbook a month and examining it recipe after recipe.
 In resisting the visual immediacy of video tutorials, the club reintroduces an element of uncertainty — of not quite knowing how something will turn out until it does.
+Praveen states that every month she tells the club to stick to the recipe as much as possible: "If you take a cookbook, and you force yourself to stick to it, as challenging as it is, because you never know you're learning something new."

 But beyond the mechanics of cooking, what the Madras Cookbook Club really builds is community.
 In a city like Chennai, where food is already deeply tied to the cultural fabric of the city, the club becomes a space where strangers can connect through shared acts of making.
 Members have experimented with cuisines as varied as Parsi and Korean, often using the cookbook as a gateway into unfamiliar cultural terrains and exploring those newer cuisines together.